b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 provide the user with visual cues as to the course of its execution.

 So here is a task for you.
-Write a computer program that will animate a mock progress bar that goes from 0% to 100% (if you want make it similar to the one in @fig:progressBar1).
+Write a computer program that will animate a mock progress bar that goes from 0% to 100% (if you want, make it similar to the one in @fig:progressBar1).
 You may imitate some complex calculations with [sleep](https://docs.julialang.org/en/v1/base/parallel/#Base.sleep).
-In order to redraw a bar in a terminal you may want to read about [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+In order to redraw a bar in a [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) you may want to read about [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 If the above is too much for you try to use [carriage return](https://en.wikipedia.org/wiki/Carriage_return),